OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 Shift-left and DevSecOps principles apply to secrets detection as well.
 These general approaches below aim to consider secrets earlier and evolve the practice over time.

 - Create standard test secrets and use them universally across the organization.
-This allows for the reduction of false-positives by only needing to track a single test secret for each secret type.
+This allows for reducing false positives by only needing to track a single test secret for each secret type.
 - Consider enabling secrets detection at the developer level to avoid checking secrets into code before commit/PR either in the IDE, as part of test-driven development, or via pre-commit hook.
 - Make secrets detection part of the threat model.
 Consider secrets as part of the attack surface during threat modeling exercises.
 - Evaluate detection utilities and related signatures often to ensure they meet expectations.